- Programs Menu

 Carter County is uniquely situated along I-35 approximately midway between Oklahoma City and Dallas.
 Tourism is attracted to the Ardmore area with Lake Murray and Arbuckle Lake nearby.
 Danielle collaborates with a local judge to provide a highly successful Co-Parenting program.
 Critical issues Danielle addresses with FCS programs in Carter County include risky behaviors, health and hunger.

 Choctaw County is home site for the ARK Foundation as well as the winter homes of two circuses: Kelly-Miller and Carson & Barnes.
-Lauren partners various Little Dixie programs to provide trainings at parent meetings, teaches Co-Parenting classes.
-She also works closely within her community to address critical issues related to health, risky behaviors and jobs & employment.
+Extension programming works within the communities to address critical issues related to health & hunger, child & family resilience, financial literacy, and jobs & employment.

 Program focus is 4-H/Ag; The Cimarron County OSU Extension Office is funded by sales tax.